A general view of the algebraic semantics of \L ukasiewicz logic with product: The semisimple tensor PMV-algebra of a semisimple MV-algebra

 \section{The semisimple tensor PMV-algebra of a semisimple MV-algebra}

-As Figure 1 lacks of the adjoint functors connecting MV-algebras and PMV-algebras, Riesz MV-algebras and \textit{f}MV-algebras, in this section we provide the tools needed to complete it.
+In this section we provide the algebraic tools needed to complete Figure 1 with adjoints for all forgetful functors.
 The key ingredient will be an ``MV-algebraic'' version of the classical construction of the \textit{tensor algebra}.

-We firstly prove that the semisimple tensor product of MV-algebras is associative.
-We recall again that any semisimple MV-algebra is isomorphic with a subalgebra of $C(X)$ \--- the MV-algebra of continuous and $[0,1]$-valued functions defined on $X$ \--- for a suitable compact and Hausdorff space $X$.
+We start by proving that the semisimple tensor product of MV-algebras is associative.
+We recall again that any semisimple MV-algebra is isomorphic to a subalgebra of $C(X)$ \--- the MV-algebra of continuous and $[0,1]$-valued functions defined on $X$ \--- for a suitable compact Hausdorff space $X$, namely, the space of its maximal ideals.